DanilSannikov/Springboard-Data-Analyst-Portfolio/Southern-Water-Corp/README.md

 ![Revenue Analysis](RevenueAnalysis.png)

+**Insight:** Revenue increased across all three plants, with Surjek generating the highest overall revenue.
+This indicates strong demand, but revenue growth alone did not translate into proportional profitability.

 ## 💰 Expenses Analysis

 ![Expenses Analysis](ExpensesAnalysis.png)

+**Insight:** Chemical costs represent a major operating expense.
+Surjek shows disproportionately high chemical expenses compared with the other plants, making it the primary opportunity for cost reduction.

 ## 📈 EBIT Analysis

 ![EBIT Analysis](EBIT.png)

+**Insight:** Despite strong revenue performance, Surjek has the weakest EBIT margin.
+High operating costs, particularly chemical expenses, are significantly reducing the plant's profitability.
 ## 📁 Project Files

 The Excel analysis and supporting files are included in this repository.